IvoNet/scooch/README.md

 # Credits

-[@pnmtjonahen](https://github.com/pnmtjonahen) Thanks! for your efforts on this project
+* [@pnmtjonahen](https://github.com/pnmtjonahen) Thanks! for your efforts on this project
+* thanks [rajgoel](https://github.com/rajgoel/reveal.js-plugins) for bundling some grate plugins